First Nation Housing

 Federal Investments in housing for First Nation communities

-In addition to funding support, Aboriginal Affairs and Northern Development Canada issues Ministerial Loan Guarantees (MLG) to provide First Nations living on reserve with the security necessary to obtain financing from lenders for housing projects.
+For individuals on reserve who are eligible for income assistance, the Department’s Income Assistance Program also provides annual funding to help cover housing costs in the form of shelter allowance payments.
+In addition to funding support, Aboriginal Affairs and Northern Development Canada issues Ministerial Loan Guarantees (MLGs) to provide First Nations living on reserve with the security necessary to obtain financing from lenders for housing projects. $1.8 billion in guarantee authority is currently issued to support First Nations in accessing loans for home ownership and social housing.

 How Federal Funding Investments Are Used